 Hemp has given us a product that is teeming with cannabinoids and terpenes.
 Humulene is one of these terpenes and seems to offer a wide range of benefits, warding off pain and inflammation, bacterial infections, and oxidative stress.

 Here at Synchronicity, we are designing Full-Spectrum Hemp Oil products that are as close to nature as possible.
 Therefore, we take the full wholesomeness of Hemp without removing any natural components.

-To see how much humulene your Full-Spectrum Hemp Oil product contains, simply check online its Certificate of Analysis (CoA), which details the quantity of CBD and other cannabinoids, terpenes, and other compounds.
+To see how much humulene your Full-Spectrum Hemp Oil product contains, simply check online its Certificate of Analysis (CoA) found on each products page, which details the quantity of CBD and other cannabinoids, terpenes, and other compounds.